skyscrapers/terraform-network/README.md

 ## securitygroups/puppet

-This module creates and exposes a reusable security group called `sg_icinga_satellite`, expanded with project and environment info.
+This module creates and exposes a reusable security group called `sg_puppet`, expanded with project and environment info.

 The implementation uses the separate `aws_security_group` and `aws_security_group_rule` resources